swiftlang/swift-evolution/process.md

 the proposal to the [swift-evolution mailing list][swift-evolution-mailing-list] with the subject "[Review]" followed by the proposal title and update the list of active reviews.
-It is important that the proposal authors be available to answer questions, address feedback, and clarify their intent during the review period.
+To avoid delays, it is important that the proposal authors be available to answer questions, address feedback, and clarify their intent during the review period.

 After the review has completed, the core team will make a decision on the proposal.
 The review manager is responsible for determining